 Jim’s debut novel “Closing Time” was the final work of fiction set in New York City published prior to the 9/11 attacks.
 The following year, his “A Well-Known Secret” addressed the impact of 9/11 on the residents of lower Manhattan, where he now resides.
 Subsequent novels include “Tribeca Blues” and “Hard, Hard City,” which Mystery Ink magazine named its Novel of the Year.
 “Closing Time,” “A Well-Known Secret” and “Tribeca Blues” will be reissued by Open Road Media in October 2018.
 Lawrence Block provided a new foreword for “Closing Time.”

-He has written and published many short stories that have appeared in a variety of anthologies.
-“Chellini’s Solution,” which appeared in an edition of the Best American Mystery Stories, features Narrows Gate in the years following World War II.
-“Digby, Attorney at Law” portrays the fictional city in the early 1960s.
-It was nominated for the Edgar and Macavity awards in 2010.
+Jim has published many short stories that have appeared in a variety of magazines and anthologies.
+“Chellini’s Solution” was included in an edition of the Best American Mystery Stories and his “Digby, Attorney at Law” was nominated for the prestigious Edgar and Macavity awards.

-Fusilli is married to the former Diane Holuk, a global communications executive.
-They have a daughter, Cara, a graduate of the New School.
+Jim is married to the former Diane Holuk, a global communications executive.